 With that in mind, you want the ability to add checkboxes to your products.
 Let’s go over a few examples of when you might want to add checkboxes to your WooCommerce products:

 - Gift wrapping.
-You can ask your customers if they want their purchase gift wrapped for an additional $2.
-When the user checks the gift wrapping checkbox on your product page, the final product price increases by $2.
+You can ask your customers if they want their purchase gift wrapped for an additional $3.

 - Extra verification.
 Some products require additional handling or extreme care.
 Other products are not suited for a younger audience.
-To help customers become aware of how your product deviates from the norm, you can add one or multiple verification checkboxes to your WooCommerce product.
-For example, you could have a checkbox stating “I understand I need to be 18 years or older to purchase alcohol on this site”.
+To help customers become aware of how your product deviates from the norm, you can add one or multiple verification checkboxes.

 - Express delivery for print stores.
 Show a checkbox so customers can ask to get their product printed faster.
 This adds them to the front of your print queue and increases your profit margins.